-Lusts are aggressive and take the initiative against our soul.
+Lusts are aggressive and take the initiative against our souls.

 If lusts war against our soul, our soul should war against them.
 Sin weakens and debilitates the soul by assaulting its faculties.
 Sin wages war against the Christian’s true values.

 Those serving in the army of the Lord Jesus must take note that the Devil places fleshly lusts in our lives to defeat us on the battlefield of daily Christian living.
-These fleshly lusts are part of the strategy of the military campaign of the Devil to destroy the believer.
+These fleshly lusts are part of the strategy of the Devil’s military campaign to destroy the believer.
 These lusts perform the office of a soldier.
 Lusts have the discipline to destroy us.